Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 She said to Clinton, you don't want to go, do you?

-And I said to him, Because your left leg is dancing.
+And I said to him, because your left leg is dancing.

-Sweeney, who played Roxy Hart in the What I know even if he if he Well, we can debate whether it's an awful line or a good line, but uh if he indeed said it.
+What I know is that even if he, well, we can debate whether it's an awful line or a good line, but if he indeed said it.

-Sweeney said, I just I shook his hand, but I decided I was going home with a clean dress that night.
+Sweeney said, I just, I shook his hand, but I decided I was going home with a clean dress that night.

-Why they're running this story?
+Why are they running this story?

-Now the story just comes out.
+Now, the story just comes out.

-This happened when Clinton was uh was president.
+This happened when Clinton was president.

 Yeah.